Movilizer/movilizer-spring-connector/spec/current/define-app-model/app-model-requirements.md

 - Can add new methods/fields that are not in the spec.
 - Can implement a newer version without touching the already existing code (no new methods needs to be implemented/extended).
-- Documentation making the users aware of this feature
+- Documentation making the users aware of this feature.

 Story: App definition - unnecessary repetition